 - Wear comfortable clothes.
 If you have a mediport, make sure the area is easily accessible.
 You may also want to wear layers or bring a blanket

-- First, recognize these are all common emotions to feel during the course of treatment.
+- First, recognize it is common to feel a range of emotions during the course of treatment.

-- Talk to your physicians about your concerns.
+- Talk to your physicians about any emotional concerns.

-I need help with transportation or basic needs…..
+What if I need help with transportation or basic needs?

 Talk with the care coordinator in the office.
-Each office has a Care Coordinator who is a bachelor’s trained human service professionals and can provide you with information on local services. (link to cc email)
+Each office has a care coordinator who has a bachelor’s degree in human services and can provide you with information on local services.

-I need help with medical equipment such as a hospital bed, wheelchair or oxygen…
+What if I need help with medical equipment, such as a hospital bed, wheelchair or oxygen?

 Simply tell your physician.
-Your physician will write a prescription for the needed item, and a member of our staff will make arrangements for a durable medical equipment company to provide the item.
+Your physician will write a prescription for the needed item, and a member of our staff will make arrangements for a durable medical equipment company to provide it.

 Palliative Care and Hospice

-Can I take chemotherapy if I am receiving palliative care?
+Can I receive chemotherapy if I am receiving palliative care?

 Who provides palliative care and where is it given?

 Our office works with a number of agencies that provide palliative care.
-Often, palliative care agencies have a hospice “arm” of their organization, but they are NOT the same thing.
-Palliative care can be given in your home or a care facility such as a personal care or nursing home.
-We can even arrange for palliative care staff to meet you here in our office if that is more convenient. (link to palliative care information site)
+Often, palliative care agencies have a hospice “arm” of their organization, but they are not the same thing.
+Palliative care can be given in your home or a personal care facility or nursing home.
+We can even arrange for palliative care staff to meet you here in our office if that is more convenient.

 What is hospice?
 Do I have to go somewhere?